asheiduk/dyndns53/README.md

          'hosts': {
             '<host.example.com.>': { # FQDN (don't forget trailing `.`)
                'zone_id': '<MY_ZONE_ID>', # same zone ID as in `iam_polcy`
-               'record': {
-                  'ttl': 60, # TTL in seconds; should be low for DDNS 'type': 'A', # only `A` records supported right now }
+               'ttl': 60, # TTL in seconds; should be low for DDNS }
-            }
          }
       }